libp2p/specs/identify/README.md

 ### protocolVersion

 The protocol version identifies the family of protocols used by the peer.
-The current protocol version is `ipfs/0.1.0`; if the protocol does not match the protocol used by the initiating peer, then the connection is considered unusable and the peer must close the connection.
+The current protocol version is `ipfs/0.1.0`; if the protocol major or minor version does not match the protocol used by the initiating peer, then the connection is considered unusable and the peer must close the connection.

 ### agentVersion

 This is a free-form string, identifying the implementation of the peer.
+The usual format is `agent-name/version`, where `agent-name` is the name of the program or library and `version` is its semantic version.

 ### publicKey